 When patients visit IVFMD we understand that they are driven by a desire to build or expand their families.
 The team at our fertility center works with our physician to help couples and individuals achieve healthy pregnancies.
 One option our fertility specialist may suggest is preimplantation genetic screening (PGS) for aneuploidy.

 Breaking down the intricacies of human genetics

-Normally, a person has 46 chromosomes in each cell, and they are divided into 23 pairs.
+Normally a person has 46 chromosomes in each cell, which are divided into 23 pairs.
 Each parent provides one chromosome that makes up the pairs.
 When a change in the balanced number of chromosomes occurs (aneuploidy) or when pieces of the chromosome break off and reattach in a different spot (translocations), the pregnancy may not progress as planned.

 For IVF cycles, transferring chromosomally normal embryos offers the best chances for a viable pregnancy.
 That’s where PGS comes in.